revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 <details><summary> <b>Show Answer</b> </summary>
 	<blockquote>

- - Set provides different kinds of built-in methods that anyone can use for Set manipulations.
+ - Set provides different kinds of built-in methods that anyone can use for set manipulations.
 Some of these methods are mentioned below:

- i) `add()`: it is used to adds an element to the set
+ i) `add()`: it is used to add an element to the set

  ii) `clear()`: it removes all the elements from the set